TheRickestRick/wordGame/README.md

 # wordGame

 This is a word game that I created as part of a code challenge while on the job hunt.
 It's a simple word game that only uses Javascript, HTML/CSS, and some Firebase.
-There was a set of rules I was given which need to fulfill in order to meet the requirements of the challenge.
+There was a set of rules I was given which needed to be fulfilled in order to meet the requirements of the challenge.

 ## The rules.
 1.Players should be able to start a new game and be given an invitation link to share with other players.
 The links can be simply copy-and-pasted to other players outside the application.